 - Mode: Click the Meter Mode drop down list to select Manual, Preset or Restricted Preset. - Manual amount dispensed is determined by the operator. - Preset the meter is programmed for a default preset volume.
 The preset volume can be modified on a work order to work order basis when sending work orders from the PC.
 The preset volume can always be increased or decreased by any amount at the meter prior to beginning the dispense.
 Also see Topoff Parameters covered later in this meter section. - Restricted Preset exactly the same as Preset mode, except the preset volume cannot be increased at the meter.
 Work order entry at the meter is disabled.
-Use work is enabled and 3 presets are disabled. - Fixed Preset exactly the same as Restricted Preset mode, except Global work orders can be used with this option. - Topoff: A percentage of the preset volume that can be (at the meter operator's discretion) dispensed after the preset amount has been reached.
-The options are 0, 5, 10, 15, 20, 25 and unlimited. - Preset: Three default mounts of fluid that can be selected for dispense if Preset or Restricted Preset is selected. - Security Type: Determines how fluid can be dispensed using the meter. - PIN Code: PIN Code (Personal Identification Number) means that a four digit number must be entered at the meter before every new dispense to obtain dispense authorization. - Parts Room Authorization: This mode provides highest level of security and requires a Parts Room Administrator to authorize each dispense.
+Use work is enabled and 3 presets are disabled. - Topoff: A percentage of the preset volume that can be (at the meter operator's discretion) dispensed after the preset amount has been reached.
+The options are 0, 5, 10, 15, 20, 25 and unlimited. - Preset: Three default mounts of fluid that can be selected for dispense if Preset or Restricted Preset is selected. - Security Type: Determines how fluid can be dispensed using the meter. - PIN Code: PIN Code (Personal Identification Number) means that a four digit number must be entered at the meter before every new dispense to obtain dispense authorization. - Parts Room Authorization: This mode provides highest level of security and requires a Parts Room Administrator to authorize each dispense. - System Monitoring: When system monitoring is selected, no security authorization is required prior to making a dispense.
+Any amount of fluid dispensed is automatically sent by the meter to the PC where it is recorded for future reference.

-- System Monitoring: When system monitoring is selected, no security authorization is required prior to making a dispense.
-Any amount of fluid dispensed is automatically sent by the meter to the PC where it is recorded for future reference. - Emergency Code Four digit emergency override.
+Emergency Code - Four digit emergency override.
 This number is used at the meter to override all meter programming should there be a loss of RF signal.
 It allows the user to continue dispensing fluid even though the meter is not receiving an RF signal.